maniospas/c-imple/README.md

 pointers with various methods of handling them safety attached.

-Currently, there is only the `shared` handler implemented.
+Let us start with the `shared` handler.
 THis makes use of shared pointer semantics under the hood.
 That is, it allows the safe creation of pointers and their automatic deletion once they are no longer bound to anything.
-In this strategy, there may be circular references (which would be memory leaks) and therefore usage of the `unbind varname;`syntax is necessary to break those loops.
+In this strategy, there may be circular references (which would be memory leaks) and therefore its data structures can use the `unbind varname;`syntax to remove references.
 This remains memory safe, with a clear exception being caught if an unbound variable is being accessed.
 However, deletion timing may occur at any point in the code.